-I Ching may be used as an oracular means to inquire into the future.
-All you need to do is phrase the question in your mind and consult the oracle.
-There
+I Ching may be used as an oracle to inquire about almost everything.
+All you need to do is to phrase the question in your mind and consult the oracle.
+There are two

-are two consulting methods: the yarrow stalks, and the coins method.
+consulting methods: the yarrow stalks and the coins method.

-What is most important is the fact that unlike other oracles, I Ching functioning is based on the influence
+What is most important is the fact that unlike other oracles, the I Ching functioning is

--> Should you need to consult the oracle online, please click here
+- Should you wish to consult the Oracle online, please click here

 - Basic English versions::